UNIVERSAL ANNEX & MOPANE

 Farms: Vrienden 589 MS, Gruisfontein 368 MS, Renfrew 620 MS, Riebelton 488 MS, Thurso 619 MS, Mansfield 356 MS, Kaal Kraal 100 MS, Icon 95 MS, Hartz 233 MS, Kilgour 176 MS, Mirrior 111 MS and Rietfontein 109 MS.

 The Soutpansberg coalfield is divided into three separate sectors named from west to east as Mopane, Tshipise and Pafuri.
-Within the Mopane Sector are the Coal of Africa Limited / Rio Tinto projects (Makhado and Chapudi), Optimum Coal’s project (Mpefu) and the Universal Coal project (Berenice).
-The twelve farms that make up these two projects are located in the Mopane sector that forms the western part of the Soutpansberg Coalfield.
-Coal of Africa Limited (CoAL) has a pending mining license for their Vele Project which is located in the Limpopo Coalfield, several kilometres to the north of the project area.
+Within the Mopane Sector are ASX/JSE listed Coal of Africa’s (CoAL) Chapudi project (formerly owned by Rio Tinto) and the Berenice project controlled by ASX listed Universal Coal.
+CoAL is currently exploiting a Semi soft coking coal at their Vele Project, located along the South African side of the Botswana and Zimbabwe borders, several kilometres to the north of the Signet’s Mopane project area.
+The twelve farms that make up Signet’s two projects are located in the sector that forms the western part of the Soutpansberg Coalfield.